 You're preparing to merge a PR in a team setting

-Use rebase
+Use rebase when:

 You're working alone on a feature branch